mihailthebuilder/fight-alerts-backend/README.md

 ## Testing

+Use testify mocks in the `datastore` and `scraper` packages.
+It'll enable you to solve the 2 issues below.

+Differentiate between different panics in the assertions and check whether the methods were called.
+It's pretty easy to spot when we miss out panic/method calls though because the coverage results will show a gap.

 Improve test coverage in `scraper.go`
 - one way is to create a mock html page and run `getResultsFromUrl` against it
     - but see why it doesn't get triggered with `espn.co.uk` test in `scraper_test.go`

 Split service vs unit test logging clearer

-Figure out how to aggregate coverage results for unit tests
+Aggregate coverage results for unit tests

 Test [main.go](functions/main.go)